phphleb/hleb/processme.md

 ```
 Here, the logging class is replaced by a class with the same interface, but its methods do not send anything to the log.
 It is assumed that one of the special testing libraries (such as github.com/phhleb/test-o) is used, with checks implemented through it.
-Now, let's invoke the method of an arbitrary class through the DI service (specifically the framework service, not the architectural pattern itself):
+Now, let’s invoke the method of an arbitrary class through the DI service (specifically the framework service, not the architectural pattern itself):
 ```
 use Hleb\Reference\Interface\Log;
 class Example